robmasocco/AOS-TAG/ideas.md

 ## POSTING A MESSAGE ON A LEVEL

+The algorithm described here is a variation of the algorithm used in RCU linked lists.

 The writer posts a message in the level buffer (together with its size), updates the wakeup condition, then wakes readers up.
 Kernel-side arrays are dynamically allocated to allow for messages greater than two pages (8 MB).
 Considering also the *copy_\** APIs, it won't be quick, but it won't waste any memory and use only what is necessary at any given time.

-The wakeup condition is a particular epoch-based struct: it implements a variation of the algorithm used in RCU linked lists.
+The wakeup condition is a particular epoch-based struct.
 When the epoch selector gets flipped, that's a linearization point for the message buffer: all receiver threads that got in there before this will get the message, others were too late.
 The only difference is the need for an rwlock to avoid that the epoch selector gets flipped before a receiver can atomically increment the corresponding epoch presence counter: this is required here because if not, there could be some unlikely but dangerous race conditions that would lead to a receiver registering to an epoch that is *two times ahead* the one that it believes to be in, thus behaving incorrectly and skipping a message that it should get.

 Writers wait for all readers that got a condition value, i.e. they busy-wait on the "old" presence counter to become zero.
-This allows for some degree of concurrency and, knowing the wait queues APIs check the condition before going to sleep, helps to prevent that a reader that didn't see the condition update and didn't get in the wait queue before the wake_up got done will be eventually awoken.
+This allows for some degree of concurrency and represents the RCU's grace period.
 Reading the current condition value at first, before atomically incrementing the presence counter, is very important to sync with the state, avoid deadlocks and be waited by the very next writer.

 # TODO LIST

+- When dealing with atomic counters, use the *relaxed* memory order since we don't care about particular ordering of those instructions, only that they get executed atomically.
 - Signals, interrupts, preemption and the like checks against deadlocks and similar problems.
 Remember that wait queues functions return *-ERESTARTSYS* when a signal was delivered.
 See our little golden screenshot from our course materials to know how signals work (and remember: they're usermode shit, you just return -EINTR).
 - Anything still marked as TODO here.
 - Load and unload scripts, that handle *insmod*, *rmmod* and possibly compilation accordingly.
+- Remember that we removed the wake-up loop.
+Check if that is necessary if there's any trouble with wake-ups.

 # EXTRAS